jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

 ### Subpart 6 — Formatting

 ### 42 Notice relating to formatting
-(1) The Minister may determine the format in which call associated data and the content of a telecommunication must be able to be obtained under an interception warrant or any other lawful interception authority.
+(1) The Minister may determine the format in which traffic data and the content of a telecommunication must be able to be obtained under an interception warrant or any other lawful interception authority.
 (2) Before making a determination under subsection (1), the Minister must consult the telecommunications industry by— (a) publishing, on an Internet site operated by the Ministry, a notice that—
     (i) sets out the effect of the proposed notice (proposal); and